junxit/us-congress-bills-117/metadata.md

 - 2021-03-10 — Introduced in House
 - 2021-03-10 — Introduced in House
 - 2021-03-10 — Referred to the House Committee on Energy and Commerce.
+- 2021-03-11 — Referred to the Subcommittee on Consumer Protection and Commerce.
+- 2021-04-14 — Considered under suspension of the rules. (consideration: CR H1762-1763)
+- 2021-04-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1766.
+- 2021-04-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-14 — Mr. Pallone moved to suspend the rules and pass the bill.
+- 2021-04-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1762)
+- 2021-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1762)